“Third parties” in Canada – another reassessment (Part Four)

 In the 2011 federal election, the NDP won 103 seats, thus becoming a “second party” – the so-called Official Opposition.
 The Liberals were reduced to 34 seats, about the lowest number they have ever held in the federal Parliament.
 However, in the 2015 federal election, the Liberals came roaring back with a majority, and the NDP were reduced to 44 seats.

-While the NDP may have in earlier decades been the "ice-breaker" for left-liberalism and the so-called "progressive" agenda – it is actually the Liberal Party (particularly today) that is carrying out that agenda to ever greater degrees.
+While the NDP may have in earlier decades been the “ice-breaker” for left-liberalism and the so-called “progressive” agenda – it could be argued that it is actually the Liberal Party (particularly today) that is carrying out that agenda to ever greater degrees.

 Nevertheless, one of the biggest illusions of Canadian politics is that the federal and provincial New Democratic Parties – and the extra-parliamentary left-wing coalition groups that often work with the NDP -- are comparatively weak, and rarely able to significantly exercise power.
 Until the breakthrough federal election of 2011, when they won 103 seats (59 of them from Quebec), the NDP had held only about 25 to 30 seats (out of a total of about 300) in the successive federal Parliaments.
 In the 2015 federal election, they were reduced to 44 seats.
-Currently, they hold one provincial government (unexpectedly, Alberta).
+Currently, they hold two provincial governments (Alberta and British Columbia).
 However, they have great influence on municipal politics, especially in Toronto, Vancouver, and Winnipeg.
 Until the federal election of 2011, the official NDP might have appeared to be a comparatively minor force in Canadian politics.
 There had also been some talk in the 1990s of the supposed triumph of free-market neoconservatism in Canada – which would appear to make things more difficult for the NDP.

 The facts are that the NDP possesses an unusual degree of ideological strength and depth rarely seen in any of the other Canadian parties, and so has had more real influence, never holding the federal government, than, for example, the federal Progressive Conservatives.
 Though never holding the federal government, the NDP was able to effect such major, transformative changes in the Liberal and federal P.C. parties (especially in social and cultural areas) that it hardly needed to be in power.